 Q: What are the significant dates for creating the monument?

-The following dates are open to the public:
+The following events at the Grove memorial are open to the public:

 All donations received by October 31, 2018, will be engraved in time for the official dedication.
 Donations received after November 1, 2018, will be engraved in 2019.